ms1498/groupSoftwareProject/README.md

 Below is how we hosted our Uweave online.
 Though there are many ways to do this, this was our method of choice.

 ### Purchase a domain
-To host on a domain, you need to pruchase a domain name, this can be from any domain registrar of your choosing, but we chose [Porkbun](https://porkbun.com/) for simplicity and affordability.
+To host on a domain, you need to purchase a domain name, this can be from any domain registrar of your choosing, but we chose [Porkbun](https://porkbun.com/) for simplicity and affordability.

 ### Choose a reverse proxy
  Proxies are a much better alternative to hosting fully-locally.
 Not only a workaround for hosting inaccessibility, (e.g. port forwarding and other router-related settings) but also offer protection against DDossing and IP privacy.
 We used [Cloudflare](https://www.cloudflare.com/) for this.